Probably every beauty product junkie out there is also a Lush junkie! Their stuff is totally addictive, and I mean that in the best way possible.

 For kids and adults alike, bath jellies are a blast!
 They’re like shower gel, only way more fun to use—whether in the shower or bath.
 The secret ingredient?
 Gelatin!

 5. DIY Fresh Farmacy Sensitive Skin Soap from Hello Glow

-Like a DIY Fresh Farmacy without sodium lauryl sulfate, this healing calamine soap is ideal for parched, easily-irritated skin.
-It includes ingredients like calamin, chamomile, lavender and coconut oil to boost skin’s moisture barrier and repair damage at the same time.
+Like a DIY Fresh Farmacy product without sodium lauryl sulfate, this healing calamine soap is ideal for parched, easily-irritated skin.
+It includes ingredients like calamine, chamomile, lavender essential oils, and coconut oil to boost the skin’s moisture barrier and repair any damage at the same time.